certsimple/ssltest/README.md

 # A demo Node/Express 4 app that gets A+ on the Qualys SSL Labs SSL Server Test

+This app is fairly boring right now, since the authors patched node itself to implement the correct settings.

 ## Usage

 Requires **node 4.2 +**